ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 suggestion, etc.

 At the top of "ietf-incident" module is the Network Incident.
-Network incident is represented as a list and indexed by "incident-id".
+Network incident is represented as a list and indexed by "incident-qualifier".
 Each Network Incident is associated with a network service instance, domain and sources.
 Under sources, there is one or more sources.
 Each source corresponds to node defined in the network topology model and network